 “As usual with Red Canary, you guys are very receptive to feedback and try to make those little tweaks and enhancements, if they’re feasible.
 And so there are things that [Red Canary’s] agent and console are doing that I don’t think any others on the market would be doing in the same way.”

-While implementation is still ongoing in the grander scheme of the team’s plans, they are working to make things as “unattended” as possible.
-For example, they have a process that uses Amazon’s Systems Manager to deploy the CWP agent out to instances when they are created.
+They have worked to make things as “unattended” as possible.
+For example, they have a process that uses Amazon’s Systems Manager to deploy the Linux EDR agent out to instances when they are created.

 “The way I’m doing deployment, I don’t have to coordinate with individual teams.
 My custom implementation of Systems Manager just does it all for me.
-Imagine that I had 180 different people that I had to give the Cloud Workload Protection agent installation instructions to and walk them through how to do it… and then reconcile if they’re actually doing it.
+Imagine that I had 180 different people that I had to give the Linux EDR agent installation instructions to and walk them through how to do it… and then reconcile if they’re actually doing it.
 It doesn’t sound like very much fun.”

 QUOTES